Cyclist Doing Training Camp Workout On Indoor Bike At Home

 Step 7: Be smart.

 The temptation is big to go and kill yourself on Day 1 of a training camp—but it’s a rookie mistake!
-Generally, for 80% of your training, the rule is that you should finish feeling that you could still have gone for at least 30 minutes (or longer).
-Specifically, in the training camp context, it is crucial to train progressively, with a slow build-up of fatigue and built-in recovery.
-At the end of the camp, the ideal state is to feel tired—but only so much that you can resume your regular training after some recovery.
+Generally, for 80% of your training, you should finish feeling like you could continue for at least another 30 minutes.
+In a camp setting, progressive fatigue management is everything.
+Build gradually, respect recovery, and aim to finish the camp tired but not destroyed—you should be able to resume normal training after some recovery days.

 Avatar1501792192 7